20 Need-to-know Facts About Aldingbourne

 20 things you need to know about our wonderful school

-- In 2018 we achieved the following results (brackets represents National Average Score)
+6. In 2019 we achieved the following results (Red represents National Average Score)

 Key stage 2